sauravX7/Saurav_dscTaskRound/README.md

 1. **Run Data Analysis Notebook**:

-    Open `notebooks/1_data_analysis.ipynb` in Jupyter Notebook or Jupyter Lab and run all cells to preprocess the data.
+    Open `notebooks/1_data_analysis.ipynb` in google Colab and run all cells to preprocess the data.

 2. **Run Model Training Notebook**:

-    Open `notebooks/2_model_training.ipynb` in Jupyter Notebook or Jupyter Lab and run all cells to train and evaluate the model.
+    Open `notebooks/2_model_training.ipynb` in google Colab and run all cells to train and evaluate the model.

 ## Contributing